Development#

 Requirements#

 We use the meson build system in conjunction with ninja-build to compile the C code.
 Unit tests use the CUnit library and we use clang-format to automatically format code.
-On Debian/Ubuntu, these can be installed using
+On Debian/Ubuntu, install the system dependencies with:

 Code style#

-C code is formatted using clang-format with a custom configuration and version 6.0.
-This is checked as part of the pre-commit checks.
-To manually format run:
+C code is formatted using clang-format with a custom configuration.
+This is checked as part of the prek checks.
+To manually format all files run:

 Building#